All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if my peptide vial gets too warm?

-Brief exposure to temperatures above the recommended range (a few hours) usually does not destroy the peptide, but prolonged heat exposure degrades the compound.
+Brief exposure to temperatures above the recommended range (a few hours) usually doesn't destroy the peptide, but prolonged heat exposure degrades the compound.
 If a vial has been above 77 degrees F for more than a few hours, contact your provider before using it.
 When in doubt, discard and use a fresh supply.

 Should I pause peptide therapy for a short weekend trip?